hirosystems/connect/packages/connect/README.md

   amount: 10000, // tokens, denominated in micro-STX
   memo: 'Nr.
 1337', // optional; a memo to help identify the tx

-  postConditionMode: PostConditionMode.Deny, // whether the tx should fail when unexpected assets are transferred
-  postConditions: [], // for an example using post-conditions, see next example

   onFinish: response => {
     // WHEN user confirms pop-up
     console.log(response.txid); // the response includes the txid of the transaction